 What’s up with the Colorado Privacy Act?

-Colorado is the latest US state to pass a data privacy law.
-What is it and how does it impact you?
+Colorado has announced the Colorado Privacy Act rules are final.
+What is Colorado’s privacy law and how does it impact you?
 We’ve got the answers to all your questions below.

 When does the Colorado Privacy law go into effect?